Guppedantha Manasu: Plot

-After deep thought, Rishi realizes and confesses his love for Vasu, but is stunned to know that she does not love him and does not believe his love for her, because he rejected both Jagathi and Sakshi in the past.
-Rishi resolves to stay away from Vasu, but she hallucinates him everywhere and can't concentrate in class or her part-time job.
-She makes several unsuccessful attempts to talk and apologize to Rishi, prays profusely for him when he meets with a road accident, plans a grand welcome for him in college when he recovers, gives him all her food despite being hungry, and realizes that she would die without Rishi when he risks his life to save his students during a chemistry lab accident.
-Vasu regrets not accepting Rishi's proposal, publicly credits Rishi for her academic success and garlands him with flowers, feels jealous seeing him with Sakshi and vows to win him back, but is afraid to propose lest Rishi slap her and reject her in anger.
-When Sakshi publicly proposes marriage to Rishi at a college event, Devyani begs a furious Rishi to marry her for their reputation.
-But Rishi forces Sakshi to call off their wedding with his deliberate negligence and open interest in Vasudhara.
-Vasu apologizes to Rishi and emotionally confesses her love to him with a ring with their initials 'R' and 'V'.
-Rishi gracefully accepts Vasu's proposal on the condition that in his love, she won't neglect her education and career.
-Rishi rescues Vasu from Sakshi's evil plot to prevent Vasu from writing her final examinations, and scares Sakshi into fleeing the city by threatening to get her arrested.
+After deep thought, Rishi realizes and confesses his love for Vasu.
+But influenced by Sakshi, Vasu tells a stunned Rishi that she does not love him and does not believe his love for her, because he rejected both Jagathi and Sakshi in the past.
+Rishi resolves to stay away from Vasu, while she hallucinates him everywhere and can't concentrate in class or her part-time job.
+She makes several unsuccessful attempts to talk and apologize to Rishi, prays profusely for him when he meets with a road accident, plans a grand welcome for him in college when he recovers, gives him all her food despite being hungry, and realizes that she would die without Rishi when he risks his life to save his students and vasu save rishi from a fire in the chemistry lab publicly credits Rishi for her academic success and garlands him with flowers, feels jealous seeing him with Sakshi and vows to win him back, but is afraid to propose lest Rishi slap her and reject her in anger.
+Vasu constantly tries to appease Rishi's anger, while he scolds her for losing focus on her studies.
+When Sakshi publicly proposes marriage to a furious Rishi in college, Devyani begs him to marry her for their family's reputation.
+But Rishi forces Sakshi to call off their wedding with his deliberate negligence and open interest in Vasu.
+Vasu apologizes to Rishi and emotionally confesses her love to him, with a ring with their initials 'R' and 'V'.
+Rishi gracefully accepts her proposal on the condition that in his love, she won't neglect her education and career.
+Sakshi plots to prevent Vasu from writing her final examinations, but Rishi foils her plan.
+His threat to get her arrested causes Sakshi to flee.
 Vasu ranks first in the University and dedicates her success to Rishi and Jagathi.